MattyStacks/docker-templates/MattyStacks/README.md

 4. Start the container (first startup will download game files)
 5. Connect to your server using the game client

+#### Implementation Details:
+- **Base Image:** Built on the steamcmd container architecture
+- **Auto-Updates:** Server files automatically update on container restart
+- **Multi-Instance Support:** Run multiple servers by using different `serverfiles` directories while sharing a single `steamcmd` directory
+- **Resource Efficiency:** SteamCMD files are shared across instances to save disk space

-#### Notes:
+#### Important Notes:
-- First startup may take a long time as it downloads the dedicated server files from Steam
+- First startup may take 10-15 minutes as it downloads the dedicated server files from Steam (~1-2 GB)
-- The server will automatically update when restarted if a new version is available
+- The server will automatically check for and install updates when restarted
-- You can run multiple servers by pointing them to different `serverfiles` directories while sharing the same `steamcmd` directory
+- Container uses `--restart=unless-stopped` policy for automatic recovery
+- Based on ich777's proven steamcmd container structure for reliability

 #### Server Configuration Variables: